NERC-CEH/eddystore/index.md

 - [apply](https://accounts.jasmin.ac.uk/) for a JASMIN account, with access to the eddystore group workspace.

 In the latter case (via the Linux command-line interface), eddystore works as a set of functions within R.

+### Running R on JASMIN
+To run R, you first need to login to one of the sci- machines from the login server e.g.

+`ssh -A -X sci1.jasmin.ac.uk`

+You then need to load a software environment which gives access to an installation of R. This is most easily done by loading the default "jasr" environment:

+`module load jasr`

+and thereafter, R is available from the command line:
+`R`

+### Installing the eddystore R package
-To install the eddystore R package from github, type the following at the R command prompt:
+Once you have R working, you can install the eddystore R package from GitHub, by typing the following at the R command prompt:

     library(devtools)
     install_github("NERC-CEH/eddystore", auth_token = "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")